LAKERS TOGETHER: Find out how we're moving forward.

 To support instructors in creating inclusive learning environments, ACUE is excited to introduce a set of FREE resources—including videos and downloadable planning guides—that can be immediately put to use to benefit both faculty and their students.
 These evidence-based practiced are tailored for online teaching but are also relevant to the physical classroom.

-"Talking About Race" Nation Museum of African American History and Culture Education Resource
+"Talking About Race" National Museum of African American History and Culture Education Resource

 Faculty are an influential part of students' learning and development.
 They, too, have an important role in communicating history and culture.
 What and how the history of race in America is presented is an opportunity to engage in thoughtful, respectful, and productive conversations.
 Talking about race, although hard, is necessary.
 This resource provides easy to incorporate, evidence-based tools to inspire and guide conversation.